ISHR

 News

-ACHPR 85: The African Commission documents the human rights situation in Sudan
+ACHPR85: African Commission documents human rights situation in Sudan

-Since 15 April 2023, Sudan has been engulfed in civil war.
-In view of the calls for a ceasefire that have gone unheeded and the alarming violations of rights, the African Commission conducted a virtual joint fact-finding mission on the human rights situation in Sudan to document and assess the situation.
+Since April 2023, Sudan has been engulfed in civil war.
+In view of the unheeded calls for a ceasefire and the alarming violations of human rights, the African Commission conducted a virtual joint fact-finding mission on the situation in the country.

 On the findings, the mission led the African Commission to confirm the long-standing root causes of the conflict and to identify the following violations breaching the African Charter on Human and Peoples’ Rights.
 The African Commission found violations of the right to life, the right to human dignity, the right to liberty and security of the person, freedoms of speech, the media, association, the press, academic and of assembly, the right to freedom of movement, the right to non-discrimination, rights of vulnerable groups, and the right to peace and security.